Historical Top SQL

 Prerequisites

-• Jobs whose execution time recorded in the real-time resource monitoring view (see Table 1) is greater than or equal to resource_track_duration are monitored.
+- Jobs whose sum of the job execution time and queuing time recorded in the real-time resource monitoring view (see Table 1) is no less than the value of resource_track_duration are monitored.

 Procedure